juice-shop/pwning-juice-shop/part3/codebase.md

 app.post('/api/Feedbacks', verify.captchaBypassChallenge())
 ```

-The same applied for any challenges on top of third-party middleware,
+The same applies for any challenges on top of third-party middleware,
 for example:

 ```